 Cash Flow Issues are a Main Trigger of Insolvency in Construction Companies

-1. Try to agree a Time to Pay arrangement with HMRC
+1. Agree to a Time to Pay arrangement with HMRC

-VAT settlement negotiations are best handled by the professionals as you will be quizzed about the company’s financial status, legal organisation, past tax debts and more.
-HMRC tax collectors can only act on the information they are given, so in these tax negotiation meetings, it’s essential you provide all the information you can.
-Failure to do so can impact on the decision HMRC reaches, which is why professional assistance with HMRC tax negotiations can really help.
+VAT settlement negotiations are best handled by professionals, as you will be quizzed about the company’s financial status, legal organization, past tax debts, and more.
+HMRC tax collectors can only act on the information they are given, so it is essential to provide as much information as possible during tax negotiation meetings.
+Failure to do so can impact the decision HMRC reaches.

 Unprofitability in Construction Causes Insolvency